great-expectations/great_expectations/docs/tutorials/quick_start.rst

     great_expectations init

-The :ref:`CLI`_ will guide you through all the steps to set up a basic deployment of Great Expectations.
+The CLI will guide you through all the steps to set up a basic deployment of Great Expectations.

 After that, if you want to understand what just happened, check out :ref:`Getting started`.
 Alternatively, you can :ref:`Customize your deployment`.